triton-consulting-group/application-portal/README.md

 in a `.env` file.
 You can view `.env.example` for an example environment file.

-Once everything is configured, run the project with `npm run start`
+Once everything is configured, run the project with `npm run dev`